sonelrubin/dynamics-365-contact-center/contact-center/implement/restore-environment.md

 ## Recover organization

 This process retrieves a recently deleted environment, restoring it to its state before deletion.
 It's useful for recovering an environment that was accidentally deleted, along with all its data and configurations.
-In Power Platform admin center to perform the steps in [Recover environment](/power-platform/admin/recover-environment) to revert to the default settings.
+In Power Platform admin center, perform the steps in [Recover environment](/power-platform/admin/recover-environment) to recover the default settings.

-Recovering a deleted environment restores the omnichannel environment to its state prior to deletion.
+Recovering a deleted environment restores the omnichannel environment to its state before deletion.

 ## Next steps